-Keiser University requires students in certain programs to take standardized tests before
+Keiser University requires students in certain programs to take standardized tests before graduation.
+The purpose of standardized testing is to ensure the effectiveness of the University's educational programs.

 Proficiency Profile (Educational Testing Service)

 The ETS Proficiency Profile (formerly MAPP) is a measure of college-level reading, mathematics, writing and critical thinking in the context of the humanities, social sciences and natural sciences.
 All Keiser University students in Associate of Arts, Bachelor of Arts, and Bachelor of Science degree programs are required to take the Proficiency Profile upon completion of the General Education component of their degree program.
 Students are notified when they are eligible to complete the ETS Proficiency Profile.
 Failure to sit for the assessment may delay progression to the professional core, or graduation.